KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 with different experiential qualities of return.

 **The centropic path.**
-Genuine neti-neti, as affirmed above.
+Genuine Neti-neti, as affirmed above.
 Strips non-fundamental aspects while essence remains oriented toward Source.
 Returns to **Aion** through the **L5 Theonic gate**
 as **essence fulfilled** —